 The VALIDATE handbook

-This is the first version of The VALIDATE handbook: An approach on the integration of values in doing assessments of health technologies, which is the first handbook that addresses how to integrate empirical research (‘facts’) and normative inquiry (‘values’) when assessing health technologies.
+This is the second version of The VALIDATE handbook: An approach on the integration of values in doing assessments of health technologies, which is the first handbook that addresses how to integrate empirical research (‘facts’) and normative inquiry (‘values’) when assessing health technologies.
 The handbook is directed to anyone who wants to understand, initiate, or broaden and deepen their knowledge and skills to be able to conduct an integrative HTA.
 Therefore, the targeted audience is broad, including Master / PhD students in the area of HTA, health policy and management, health sciences and biomedical sciences, national/regional/academic HTA researchers, public health professionals, industry, health services researchers and policy makers.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.